Windows Server 2003: Windows Server 2003 R2

-Windows Server 2003 R2 was distributed in two CDs, one containing a copy of Windows Server 2003 with Service Pack 1 included and another containing a host of optionally-installed new features needed for Windows Server 2003 R2 installation, similar to that of Microsoft Plus! for Windows 95.

 Support lifecycle

 On July 13, 2010, Windows Server 2003's mainstream support expired and the extended support phase began.
 During the extended support phase, Microsoft continued to provide security updates; however, free technical support, warranty claims, and design changes are no longer being offered.
 Extended support lasted until July 14, 2015.
-Mainstream support for Small Business Server edition ended on April 12, 2011 and extended support ended on April 12, 2016.
-Mainstream support for Storage Server edition ended on October 11, 2011 and extended support ended on October 9, 2016.
+Mainstream support for Small Business Server edition ended on April 12, 2011, and extended support ended on April 12, 2016.
+Mainstream support for Storage Server edition ended on October 11, 2011, and extended support ended on October 9, 2016.

 Although Windows Server 2003 is unsupported, Microsoft released an emergency security patch in May 2017 for the OS as well as other unsupported versions of Windows (including Windows XP, Windows Vista and Windows 7 RTM without a service pack), to address a vulnerability that was being leveraged by the WannaCry ransomware attack.

 In 2020, Microsoft announced that it would disable the Windows Update service for SHA-1 endpoints for older Windows versions.
 Since Windows Server 2003 did not get an update for SHA-2, Windows Update Services are no longer available on the OS as of late July 2020.
 As of March 2024, many of the old updates for Windows Server 2003 are available on the Microsoft Update Catalog.
 A third-party tool named Legacy Update allows previously released updates for Windows Server 2003 to be installed from the Update Catalog.

 Source code leak

 On September 23, 2020, the Windows XP Service Pack 1 and Windows Server 2003 source code was leaked onto the imageboard 4chan by an unknown user.
 Anonymous users managed to compile the Windows Server 2003 source code, as well as a Twitter user who posted videos of the process on YouTube proving that the code was genuine, but was removed from the platform on copyright grounds by Microsoft.
 The leak was incomplete as it was missing the Winlogon source code and some other components.
 The original leak itself was spread using magnet links and torrent files whose payload originally included Server 2003 and XP source code and which was later updated by additional files among which were previous leaks of Microsoft products, its patents, media about conspiracy theories about Bill Gates by anti-vaccination movements and an assortment of PDF files on different topics.

 Microsoft issued a statement stating that it was investigating the leaks.

-On April 2, 2025, a user managed to build ntoskrnl.exe using Clang and LLD for the first time, rather than Microsoft's MSVC compiler.